gridstatus/gridstatus/docs/index.md

 ## What is gridstatus?

-`gridstatus` is standardized Python API to electricity supply, demand, and pricing data for the major Independent System Operators (ISOs) in the United States.
+`gridstatus` is a standardized Python API to electricity supply, demand, and pricing data for the major Independent System Operators (ISOs) in the United States.

 Currently `gridstatus` supports CAISO, SPP, ISONE, MISO, Ercot, NYISO, and PJM.